Mexico's Mayan Trail

 Day 15 - Chichen Itza

 We make a visit to Chichen Itza, a site that showcases some of the best Mayan architecture including the 24m-high Pyramid of Kukulcan, the Temple of the Warriors and the largest ball court found to date.
 You’ll also visit the 22m-deep Sacred Cenote, a well where over 50 skeletons have been found.
-Then it's time to say goodbye to your tour group for your onward travel.
+Say goodbye to your tour group for your onward travel.

 Dates and Prices